-The Anglian Arts Project will be launched in October 2019.
-The aim of the project is to bring together groups of professional artists and makers from all over East Anglia in a week-long selling exhibition in an art gallery in Essex or Suffolk.
+The Anglian Arts Project launched in October 2019.
+The aim of the project is to bring together groups of professional artists and makers from all over East Anglia in a week-long selling exhibition in a venue in Essex or Suffolk.
 The project is organised by Graham Bell and Sally Pudney who for the past seven years have organised arts festivals in the Colchester area of North East Essex.

 The first exhibition will be held at the ‘Open Art Space’ in the Sentinel Gallery in Chapel Road, Wivenhoe.